MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-iothub-device-client-ll-h/iothubdeviceclient-ll-setconnectionstatuscallback.md

 );
 ```

-Sets up the connection status callback to be invoked representing the status of the connection to IOT Hub.
-This is a blocking call.

 ## Parameters
-* `iotHubClientHandle`The handle created by a call to the create function.
+* `iotHubClientHandle` The handle created by a call to the create function.

-* `connectionStatusCallback`The callback specified by the device for receiving updates about the status of the connection to IoT Hub.
+* `connectionStatusCallback` The callback specified by the device for receiving updates about the status of the connection to IoT Hub.

-* `userContextCallback`User specified context that will be provided to the callback.
+* `userContextCallback` User specified context that will be provided to the callback.
 This can be `NULL`.

 **NOTE:** The application behavior is undefined if the user calls the [IoTHubDeviceClient_LL_Destroy](#iothub__device__client__ll_8h_1ad2ac0d9176060dfeee0664668ce87e6f) function from within any callback.